Elizabeth Kutter

-Dr. Elizabeth (Betty) Kutter is a phage biologist based at the Evergreen State College in Olympia, Washington, USA, where she is a Professor Emeritus.
+Dr. Elizabeth (Betty) Kutter (11 August 1939-18 July 2026) was a phage biologist based at the Evergreen State College in Olympia, Washington, USA, where she was a Professor Emeritus.
 She led the T4 Genome Sequencing project, and organized the biennial Evergreen International Phage Biology meetings that draw hundreds of phage researchers from all over the world.

 Early life and career

 Kutter attended Garfield High School in Seattle from 1953 to 1958.
 Her father was an electrical engineer working at Boeing, and she credits him for her mathematical ability.
 From 1956 to 1957 she traveled as an exchange student to Braunschweig, Germany.
 After she finished high school, she did her bachelor's degree in theoretical mathematics at the University of Washington in Seattle, where she graduated top in her class in 1962.

 From here, she moved to the University of Rochester in New York where she completed her PhD in the Department of Radiation Biology and Biophysics in 1968.
 Although initially unsure about the direction her research should take, a lunch with visiting postdoctoral John Wiberg, who was then working in the lab of Salvador Luria, clarified her interest in bacteriophages.
 He moved to Rochester and she completed her studies as his first student, writing her thesis on the topic of how T4 phage hijacks the metabolism of its host.
 Salvador Luria would later quote her PhD research in his Nobel Prize talk.

 During her university studies, she married German astrophysicist G Siegfried Kutter, and had two sons.

 From 1969 to 1972, she worked in the lab of Rolf Benzinger at the University of Virginia.
 She was awarded a grant from the National Science Foundation (NSF), and later a grant from the National Institute of Health (NIH).
 There was little support for women in the department at this time, and although she applied for a faculty position, her application was denied on the basis that it was not a suitable position for a young mother.